EvanMPutnam/Personal-Website/markdown/how_its_made_1.md

-I was debating calling this article "Making a blog without server side code"...

-## Technology
+At its core this website is just a React website with a number of configured components.
+This is not meant to be a summary of how react works, or an introduction to coding but is here for those interested.

+# Technology:
 * React for generating UI elements (Really the backbone of the whole operation).
 * Python for some utility files
 * Markdown files for articles

-## Blogging
+# Blogging:
-The blog items are just really REACT components with text being read in from a JSON file.
-That master JSON file has a few tags that are populated.
+The big thing about the website is the blogging capability.
+There is no server side code and relies on re-compiling the website with npm and pushes the build via git.
+The blog items are just really React components with text being read in from a json file.
+That master json file has a few tags that are populated.
 The code for it is pretty simple.
+Note that the syntax highlighting for React is a little weird.

 ```javascript
 import React from 'react';